What is a segment?

 Assigning a segment to an experiment

+On the experiment Overview tab, use the Segment dropdown to assign a saved segment.
+You can change this at any time, even while the experiment is running.
 Changing a segment on a running experiment takes effect immediately for new visitors.
-Existing visitors who were already assigned retain their assignment regardless of whether they still match the segment.
+Existing visitors who were already assigned retain their assignment regardless of whether they still match the segment.How segment evaluation works

 Segments are evaluated client-side in the visitor’s browser, before any bucketing happens.
-The rules are evaluated on every page load using JavaScript:
+The rules are evaluated on every page load using JavaScript:UTM persistence

 UTM parameters are only present in the URL when the visitor first arrives from a link that includes them.
-If a visitor arrives via ?utm_source=google on the first page, then navigates to a second page, the UTM parameters will no longer be in the URL on the second page.
+If a visitor arrives via?utm_source=google on the first page, then navigates to a second page, the UTM parameters will no longer be in the URL on the second page.

 This means segment evaluation works best on the landing page.
 If your segment depends on UTM parameters, make sure your experiment applies to the landing page itself (not a page the visitor navigates to afterward).